nus-cs2113-AY2122S2/tp/docs/DeveloperGuide.md

 **(Steps 12 to 13)** The `FileManager#rewriteAllWorkoutsToFile(workoutList)` is called to rewrite the `workouts.txt` file according to the newly modified application's workout list.
 <br><br>
 This completes the process of deleting an existing workout in WerkIt!
-Click the user guide [here](https://ay2122s2-cs2113t-t09-2.github.io/tp/UserGuide.html#delete-a-workout-workout-delete) to view how you can run the `workout /delete` feature in the application.

 ##### Design Considerations for Deleting Existing Workout
 ###### Rewrite All Workout To File